tytydraco/yessleep/out/My_grandfather_froze_to_death_on_the_kitchen_floor_in_the_middle_of_summer_and_Im_the_only_person_who_knows_what_happened.md

 Dr. Willits adjusted his glasses and delivered the answer that would satisfy the insurance company, the death certificate, and everyone except me.
 "Sometimes the body's regulatory system fails catastrophically.
 Medication interactions, undiagnosed conditions, stroke affecting the hypothalamus.
 The body can literally lose the ability to maintain core temperature."

-Mom mentioned the frost she'd seen around the body, but Dr. Phillips dismissed it as condensation from the air conditioning.
+Mom mentioned the frost she'd seen around the body, but Dr. Willits dismissed it as condensation from the air conditioning.
 I didn't correct him, even though our AC had been off for three days.

 The funeral was on Thursday.
 Half the town showed up, filing past the casket to pay respects to a man who'd bagged their groceries and remembered their faces for two decades.
 They spoke about his kindness, his reliability, how he'd given their teenagers first jobs and second chances.